• Home

 1. Hang brackets.
 Hang shade and unroll to the bottom of the window.
 Measure this open length.
 Roll back up and remove shade.

-2. Place shade on work surface and unroll making sure the side the fabric is going to be on is face up.
-Start at the bottom of the shade – measure up from the bottom to the top of the shade and mark where the unrolled length goes to, add 6-inches.
 This is how much of the shade you will need to cover with fabric.
 Draw a faint straight line with a pencil across the shade.
 This will act as a guide to keep the fabric even and straight when you glue it to the shade.
 There will be 12-inches of fabric that will hang loose from the bottom of the shade when you attach it.
 This will be hand pleated and glued to create the relaxed bottom edge.

 No-sew-window-treatment-tutorial

-3. Mask off the bottom 5-inches of the shade with scrap paper and painter’s tape. you don’t want spray glue to get on this section.
+3. Mask off the bottom 5-inches of the shade with scrap paper and painter’s tape.
+You don’t want spray glue to get on this section.

 4. Go outside to use spray glue.
 Hold rolled down shade in one hand– to expose the area where the fabric will be adhered.
 Spray the glue all over the surface making sure to get edges.